 Streamtubes are well suited for showing changes in the orientation of the principal direction of diffusion, but poorly suited for depicting changes in anisotropy.
 While the second and third eigenvectors are encoded in a streamtube, it is difficult to determine by sight the differences in these values between corresponding streamtubes.

 4 Conclusions

-This extended abstract describes a method designed to help investigators visualize differences between DT-MRI's.
-Despite some limitations, the images show differences that are difficult to see contextually as well using other methods.
+This extended abstract describes a method designed to help investigators visualize differences between DT-MRIs, specifically, the differences between the tracts generated in linear anisotropy regions.
+The images show differences that are difficult to see.